 The Associated Students of the University of Missouri (ASUM) advocates for students to Missouri’s elected officials and the UM System Board of Curators.
 As a Mizzou student, you’re automatically a member.
 ASUM brings legislators to campus, hosts discussions, and helps students become civically engaged.

 The Environmental Leadership Office collaborates with MU students to provide support, resources, education and leadership opportunities, empowering them to get involved and take meaningful action to address environmental issues on campus and beyond.

-The Missouri Students Association is the recognized undergraduate student government association at the University of Missouri.
-Its three branches — executive, legislative, and judicial — serve more than 25,000 students with a wide variety of services funded by its $1.6 million budget.
+The Missouri Students Association (MSA) is the recognized undergraduate student government association at Mizzou, serving more than 23,000 students with a variety of services.

-The Women’s Leadership Conference coincides with Women’s History Month and is designed to bring students and female leaders from mid-Missouri together to discuss the past, present, and future of women’s leadership on a global level.
+The Women’s Leadership Conference brings students and woman leaders from Mid-Missouri together to discuss the past, present and future of women’s leadership.
 The conference is built upon four pillars: networking, education, empowerment and diversity.